FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text"> Off-topic: <a target="_blank" href="https://www.youtube.com/watch?v=UfenH7xKO1s">LLMs can guess somewhat accurately what LLMs are outputting based purely on <strong>encrypted</strong> packet length</a>, if the chat frontend sends token by token as packet by packet.</div><img class="kiwi" src="/assets/kiwis/surprised.svg"></blockquote>

 Now, so far we have made an assumption: HTTPS won't betray us.
 This is an assumption that online banking, financial transaction, medical institutions make, that unfortunately cannot be made in general.
-Advanced IT company security packages may perform ... [\*cue scary music\*](https://youtu.be/AfjqL0vaBYU?t=5) ...
+Advanced IT company security packages may perform...

-### Deep Packet Inspection 👻
+### Deep Packet Inspection
-Akin to a privacy infringing [deep cavity search](https://en.wikipedia.org/wiki/Body_cavity_search), [DPI aka TLS decryption](https://en.wikipedia.org/wiki/Deep_packet_inspection) is a technique that involves your corporate IT overloads forcing your machine to betray you, allow an intermediate to decrypt your connection for inspection and re-encrypt it after inspection.
-Theoretically allowing a connection ban by type again.
+[DPI aka TLS decryption](https://en.wikipedia.org/wiki/Deep_packet_inspection) is a technique that involves forcing your machine to trust an intermediate certificate, allow an intermediate to decrypt your connection for inspection and re-encrypt it after inspection.

 In the context of HTTPS or corporate connections, this involved pre-installing a [Trusted Root Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) on the user's machine (i.e. via Windows' group policy).
-Such a bad idea, that even the [NSA](https://en.wikipedia.org/wiki/National_Security_Agency) issued [an advisory](https://web.archive.org/web/20191119195359/https://media.defense.gov/2019/Nov/18/2002212783/-1/-1/0/MANAGING%20RISK%20FROM%20TLS%20INSPECTION_20191106.PDF) and the [Cypersecurity & Infrastructure Security Agency CISA](https://en.wikipedia.org/wiki/Cybersecurity_and_Infrastructure_Security_Agency) outright [cautions against it](https://www.cisa.gov/news-events/alerts/2017/03/16/https-interception-weakens-tls-security).
+Such dangerous idea, that even the [NSA](https://en.wikipedia.org/wiki/National_Security_Agency) issued [an advisory](https://web.archive.org/web/20191119195359/https://media.defense.gov/2019/Nov/18/2002212783/-1/-1/0/MANAGING%20RISK%20FROM%20TLS%20INSPECTION_20191106.PDF) and the [Cypersecurity & Infrastructure Security Agency CISA](https://en.wikipedia.org/wiki/Cybersecurity_and_Infrastructure_Security_Agency) outright [cautions against it](https://www.cisa.gov/news-events/alerts/2017/03/16/https-interception-weakens-tls-security).

 A compromise of that intermediate root certificate would mean a whole company's connections being readable in clear text.
-Luckily, [DPI is easily detectable](https://www.grc.com/fingerprints.htm), as re-encryption rewrites certificate fingerprints.
+[DPI is easily detectable](https://www.grc.com/fingerprints.htm), as re-encryption rewrites certificate fingerprints.
 You can check against known fingerprints in the browser's certificate detail view or this command:

 ```tunnelingArticleShell
 $ openssl s_client -proxy <Corporate Proxy IP>:<Corporate Proxy Port> -connect <Site which is not blocked>:443 -servername <Site which is not blocked> | openssl x509 -noout -fingerprint -sha1
 ```

-**Ultimately**, on the networking side you can sandwich *another* layer of encryption in-between, making DPI's HTTPS stripping meaningless. **Ultimately Ultimately**, everything we talked about is network side and a security package sitting on your PC at kernel level can intercept anything and spawn-kill your ambitions.
+**Ultimately**, on the networking side you can sandwich *another* layer of encryption in-between, making DPI's HTTPS stripping meaningless. **Ultimately Ultimately**, everything we talked about is network side and a security package sitting on your PC at kernel level can intercept truly anything.

 ## What *not* to do
 Before we finish by making dev tools sing, let's quickly go over what to avoid.
 Some projects go the jackhammer route of exposing the system shell as an HTTP service.
 The more popular ones are [Wetty](https://github.com/butlerx/wetty) and [Shell in a Box](https://github.com/shellinabox/shellinabox).
 These are excellent projects in their own right and there are situations where they are a good solution...